Mobile Internet Tips for In Motion Use

 And this is where bonding becomes the ultimate solution.

-Bonding is an advanced technique that lets a router to combine multiple internet connections together into a single virtual connection that has the potential to be both faster and substantially more reliable than any single connection alone.
+Bonding is an advanced technique that combines multiple internet connections into a single virtual connection.
+This connection has the potential to be both faster and substantially more reliable than any single connection alone.

-Bonding is a very powerful tool that allows 2 or more internet connections to be virtually bonded together either through software running on the device or a through a service at a data center.
+Bonding is a very powerful tool that allows two or more internet connections to be virtually bonded together, either through software running on the device or a service at a data center.

-Your connection is able to be much more robust by combining those multiple sources into a single virtual connection, giving you the most sturdy connection possible.
+Combining those multiple sources into a single virtual connection can make your connection much more robust, giving you the most sturdy connection possible.

 The bonding software is able to dynamically adjust how traffic is split across the various connections - detecting any errors and fixing them automatically.
 If one leg of the bond goes down or gets unreliable, the traffic will shift to the other legs seamlessly - and your connection will usually not miss a beat.

-And that's important when trying to keep a reliable connection while buzzing down the highway at 55 mph - where any one connection can go down at any moment.
+That's important when trying to keep a reliable connection while buzzing down the highway at 55 mph, where any one connection can go down at any moment.

 For more information on Bonding, see our guide: